What are the Benefits of an Applicant Tracking System?

 An ATS can allow the hiring manager and every other stakeholder to take an active role in the hiring process alongside the recruitment team.
 They may review and approve resumes independently, leave comments and feedback to ensure the recruiter understands the experience necessary for the role, and add candidates they found through their own outreach to the talent pool.

-Recruiters are typically managing multiple roles along with internal responsibilities, so any tool that decreases their workload is a worthy investment.
-Along with alleviating pressure on a recruiting team, empowering the hiring manager to actively help select top candidates leads to high-quality hires.
-With an ATS, everyone can reliably add their input and be accountable for their contributions from application to onboarding.
+Recruiters typically manage multiple roles and internal responsibilities, so any tool that decreases their workload is a worthy investment.
+Empowering the hiring manager to actively help select top candidates alleviates pressure on a recruiting team and leads to high-quality hires.
+With recruitment software tools like an ATS, everyone can reliably add their input and be accountable for their contributions from application to onboarding.

 2. Accurate Tracking of Recruitment Metrics

-ATS systems, like Ashby, have pre-built reports with data relevant to your organization, and many allow custom reporting so you can create real-time dashboards that are relevant to your hiring goals.
-This data helps human resources make informed decisions on future job openings and retention strategies.
+ATS systems, like Ashby, have pre-built reports with data relevant to your organization.
+Many allow custom reporting so you can create real-time dashboards relevant to your hiring goals.
+This data helps human resources make informed decisions about future job openings and retention strategies.

 3. Access to a Large Pool of Qualified Candidates